ELTE-DH/NoSketch-Engine-Docker/README.md

 In the more common case of multiple different docker containers running simultaneously, be sure to name them differently (by using `CONTAINER_NAME`) and also be sure to use different port for each of them (by using `PORT`).

-Be aware that `make pull` downloads a docker image called `eltedh/nosketch-engine` (not equal with the default image name `nosketch-engine`!).
-So if you use `make pull` you should provide `IMAGE_NAME=eltedh/nosketch-engine` for every `make` command which accepts this parameter.
+If you want to build your own docker image be sure to include the `IMAGE_NAME` parameter into the build command: `make build IMAGE_NAME=myimage` and also provide `IMAGE_NAME=myimage` for every `make` command which accepts this parameter.

 ## License